• Skip to primary navigation

 Does Balsamic Vinegar Go Bad?

-Balsamic vinegar is a concentrated ingredient with a powerful punch.
+Balsamic vinegar is a concentrated condiment with a powerful punch.
 The product is usually used in small quantities in recipes.
 Since a bottle of expensive balsamic vinegar can’t be used quickly, many cooks wonder whether older balsamic vinegar is still usable.

 What Is Balsamic Vinegar?